 Energy (Wh) = Power (W) x Time (h)

 We don't have a power rating for the battery, but we can approximate it by multiplying the nominal voltage of the cell with the Ah rating.

 Energy (Wh) = Nominal voltage (V) x Battery capacity rating (Ah)

 - limit battery discharge amount and

-- switch to use the grid as a backup (thus using the grid as a battery, it is usually cheaper than batteries).
+- switch to use the grid as a backup (depending on the inverter).